temporalio/documentation/docs/content/what-is-a-temporal-cron-job.md

 ---
-id: what-is-a-cron-workflow-execution
+id: what-is-a-temporal-cron-job
-title: What is a Cron Workflow Execution?
+title: What is a Temporal Cron Job?
 description: A Cron Workflow Execution is a Workflow Execution that spawns repeatedly, per a specified Cron Schedule.
 tags:
   - explanation
 ---

-import RelatedReadList from '../components/RelatedReadList.js'
+import CenteredImage from "../components/CenteredImage.js" import RelatedReadList from '../components/RelatedReadList.js'

-A Cron Workflow Execution is a Workflow Execution that spawns repeatedly, per a specified Cron Schedule.
+A Temporal Cron Job is similar to the well known Linux based "cron job", as a Cron Schedule determines the frequency that a specific Workflow Type is executed, with each execution using the same input parameters.

-A Cron Workflow Execution is very similar to a cron job.
+<CenteredImage
-A Cron Schedule must be provided in the call to spawn a Workflow Execution.
+imagePath="/diagrams/temporal-cron-job-flow.svg"
-If provided, the Temporal Server will spawn an execution for the associated Workflow Type per the schedule.
+imageSize="100"

-Each execution within the series of scheduled executions is considered a Run.
+title="Temporal Cron Job timeline"
-Currently Cron Workflow Executions utilize the Continue As New feature.
+/>

-A Cron Workflow Execution (and all subsequent Runs) will not stop spawning until it has been terminated or cancelled.
+- **A Cron Workflow Execution is very similar to a cron job**: For a Workflow Execution to become a Cron Workflow Execution, a Cron Schedule must be provided in the call to spawn the Workflow Execution.

-Schedules are set in UTC time, and must follow the Cron Schedule specification.
+  If a Cron Schedule is provided, the Temporal Server will spawn an execution for the associated Workflow Type per the schedule.

 ```
 ┌───────────── minute (0 - 59)